coder-raj369/AI-Search/README.md

 └── .gitignore
 ```

-## Privacy and security model
+## Privacy and security

-LocalAI Search is designed for personal files, so privacy is a product requirement rather than an afterthought:

-- files are indexed from user-selected local roots
+- user-selected local roots only
-- core retrieval runs locally
-- no file contents are sent to a hosted API
+- no hosted API required for core search
-- no telemetry is required for search
+- no file-content telemetry
-- hidden and ignored directories are excluded by default
+- hidden and ignored directories excluded by default
-- symlinks are not followed by default
+- symlinks not followed by default
-- oversized files are skipped according to configuration
+- configurable maximum file size
-- parser failures should be isolated to the affected file
+- parser failures isolated to individual files
-- future API work should bind to localhost by default
+- future API intended to bind to localhost by default

 Users should index only directories they explicitly intend to search.

-## Quality strategy
+## Evaluation plan

-Search quality will be evaluated empirically rather than described with unsupported claims.
-The planned benchmark compares:
+Search quality will be measured rather than described with unsupported claims.
+The evaluation suite will compare:

-- lexical retrieval
+1. lexical retrieval
-- semantic retrieval
+2. semantic retrieval
-- hybrid retrieval
+3. hybrid retrieval
-- hybrid retrieval with reranking
+4. hybrid retrieval with reranking

-Planned metrics include:
+Metrics:

 - Precision@K
 - Recall@K